Koluit/hr_testbot/README.md

 Selenium code example with documented examples..

 ## About The Project
-This projectr is built to provide a framework for quickly building out test cases for testing Workday tenants.
+This project is built to provide a framework for quickly building out test cases for the Workday testing Workday tenants.

 ## Usage